 If you have already completed a Master's degree from Denmark or abroad, you can, as a general rule, only be admitted to a new higher education programme if there are vacancies in the programme you are applying for (the Master's rule).

 It is possible to apply for a dispensation of the Master’s rule if there are exceptional circumstances.
-In this case, you must upload your dispensation application and the documentation for these exceptional circumstances with your application through optagelse.dk.
 The deadline for applying for a dispensation from the Master’s rule is 15 March at 12 midday.

 Apply for readmission for the same programme

 You can apply for readmission for the same programme that you were previously admitted and enrolled in.